ldn-softdev/jtc/README.md

  The rest is out-tasked to unix cli tooling

-`jtc` is never meant to surpass `jq` in capabilities (due to confining its operations only to the domain of its data model and performing one operation with the input data at a time), however, it offers a powerful alternative to jq:
+`jtc` is never meant to surpass `jq` in capabilities (due to confining its operations only to the domain of its data model and performing one operation with the input data at a time), however, it offers a powerful alternative to jq

 ### 2. learning curve:
  - `jq`: before you could come up with a query to handle even a relatively simple ask, you need to become an expert in jq's language,